Steinen, Rhineland-Palatinate: Geography

 Steinen lies 5 km from Herschbach and 7 km from Selters on the Westerwald Lake Plateau.
-In the contest Unser Dorf soll schöner werden - unser Dorf hat Zukunft (“Our village should be lovelier – our village has a future”), Steinen was distinguished several times.
+In the contest Unser Dorf soll schöner werden - unser Dorf hat Zukunft ("Our village should be lovelier – our village has a future"), Steinen was distinguished several times.
 It belongs to the Verbandsgemeinde of Selters, a kind of collective municipality.
 Its seat is in the like-named town.

 Politics

-The municipal council is made up of 13 council members, as well as the honorary and presiding mayor (Ortsbürgermeister), who were elected in a majority vote in a municipal election on 13 June 2004.
+The municipal council is made up of 13 council members, as well as the honorary and presiding mayor (Ortsbürgermeister).

-Economy and infrastructure

-The community lies right on Bundesstraße 8, leading from Limburg an der Lahn to Siegburg.
-The nearest Autobahn interchange is Mogendorf on the A 3 (Cologne–Frankfurt).
-The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.